VaAndCob/XMeter-OBD2-Gauge/README.md

 ## Introduction

 This repository contains the complete project files for the X-Meter, a custom-built, DIY hardware device for automotive diagnostics and real-time data display.
-The project was developed by "Jerry" around 2007 and appears to be a passion project for the car enthusiast community.
+The project was developed around 2007 and appears to be a passion project for the car enthusiast community.

 The X-Meter connects to a vehicle's OBD2 port and provides a wealth of information, acting as a multi-gauge, trip computer, and diagnostic scanner.